-During these interviews you will deal with screening, behavioral and technical questions, and often also with a personality test.
-Your interview answers should help the hiring committee to create a complete picture of your abilities, attitude, and personality.
+During the hiring process you will deal with screening, behavioral and technical questions, and at times will have complete a personality test as well.
+Your interview answers should help the hiring committee to create a good picture of your abilities, attitude, and personality.
 In this article we will have a look at the most common questions you may face in this interview.
 Lets’ start!

 What do you know about our school?
 What are the main areas for improvement?

 A tough start.
-Should you praise them, or criticize them?
+Should you praise, or criticize them?
 Should you point out the good things, neglecting the challenges, or should you start talking about the measures you would take if you led their school?
 One way or another, you have to prepare for this question in advance.

 Research about the educational institution.
 Check the reviews, try to find out what the teachers, and the students think about the school.
 Learn more about their activities, and about the way they present themselves in a local community.
 The more information you have, the easier it will be for you to come up with a good answer.
 But try to avoid touching the emotions of the people sitting in the hiring committee.